 - Information about their chimpanzee guardianship programme

-- Information about the Dindefelo Community Nature Reserve or Chimp Eden Sanctuary
+- Information about Chimp Eden Sanctuary or Dindefelo Community Nature Reserve (pdf)

-- Biography of the chosen couple of chimpanzees (mother & child)
+- Biography of the chosen couple (mother & child) of chimpanzees (pdf)

 - Our special periodic newsletter for chimpanzee guardians with updates on both programmes